 As a part of our Cleo Plus subscription, you can get access to our cashback, credit score, and cash advance features.

-Get up to $100 spot, with no credit checks, no interest, and no late fees (eligibility requirements apply.)
-Funds usually arrive in 7 minutes.
+Get up to $250* spot, with no credit checks and no interest (eligibility requirements apply)